keybase/more-entropy/README.md

 This generator repeatedly does as many floating point operations as it can in 1ms-2ms time periods (typically many thousands), and compares this value to previous attempts.
 The delta is then added to a collection with a very conservative estimate for bits of entropy.

-Much like the mouse movement technique, we are collecting a lot of data and crediting it for just a little bit of entropy.
+Much like the mouse movement technique, we are collecting a lot of data and assuming it's just a little bit random.

 ### Notes